Preparing students for success

 English

-In 6th grade, students engage with literature, and receive instruction in grammar, vocabulary, and writing.
+6th Grade: Students engage with literature, and receive instruction in grammar, vocabulary, and writing.

 History

-History in 6th grade is a survey of the people and places of the world with the purpose of providing a broad global overview.
+6th Grade: The course introduces students to a survey of the people and places of the world with the purpose of providing a broad global overview.

 Math

-Math in 6th grade is a course of assessment for mathematical readiness and preparation for future mathematics, as well as expanding student knowledge of foundational concepts and procedures.
+6th Grade: This course is an of assessment for mathematical readiness and preparation for future mathematics, as well as expanding student knowledge of foundational concepts and procedures.

 Students will improve their understanding of operations, data and graphs, patterns and variables, number theory and fractions, ratios, rates, percentages, numerical equivalency, equations and inequalities, geometry, integers, probability, and data analysis.